learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 ![Cat Doing Laundry](https://media.giphy.com/media/r1UDWqAh0ajK0/giphy.gif)

-Getting back to computers now, the way this is done is with a _hash function_ works (hence the data structure term, 'hash'). **When you ask a hash the question of wether it has a certain key it runs the key through a _hash function_ which corresponds to one place in memory where that value must exist if it is present in the hash.**
+Getting back to computers now, the way this is done is with a _hash function_ works (hence the data structure term, 'hash'). **When you ask a hash whether a certain key exists, it runs the key through a _hash function_.
+The key will ONLY correspond to one SINGLE place in memory where that value must exist if it IS present in the hash.**

 So let's refactor `hasTargetSum` so that our algorithm runs in linear time instead of quadratic time!